mergd/nexth-monorepo/README.md

 # Nexth

-A Next.js + Ethereum starter kit to quickly ship Web3 Apps ⚡
+A Next.js + Ethereum starter kit to quickly ship production-ready Web3 Apps ⚡

+No cruft – just stuff to help you ship.

 ## Features ✅